First Steps with Foundry-ZKsync

 πŸ’‘ Tip

-You can always print help for any subcommand (or their subcommands) by adding --help at the end.
+You can always view detailed help for any command or subcommand by appending --help to it.